rayalan/binary-adages/content/pages/profile-interview-answers.md

 Fast forward many months and I was leading the team maintaining the new system.
 There was an urgent push to roll out some new functionality so that the company could rapidly bring some changes to market.
 Thanks to hard work by the team and my strong architectural design in the initial project, the team was able to complete the work in record time.

 But the pre-launch testing didn't properly test for whether or not the workaround for discounts was working.
 It wasn't, of course -- otherwise this would be a story about what went right.
-And in the few hours it took the team to catch the problem, the system gave customers enough discounts to offset the financial gains of launching earlier than expected.
+And in the few hours it took the team to catch the problem, the system gave customers enough in additional discounts to offset the financial gains of launching earlier than expected.

 Because of the nature of the discount and the way that billing worked, the loss was basically a sunk cost -- attempts to recover the money, even if legal and technically possible, would have done significant long-term damage to the company's reputation.